cdisc-org/DataExchange-ODM-LinkML/README.md

 * `ref` references a named definition or class, e.g. in a relationship cardinality constraint

-* `xs:simpleContent` contains `xs:extension` or restrictions on a text-only complextype or on a simple type as content and contains noelements.
+* `xs:simpleContent` contains `xs:extension` or restrictions on a text-only complextype; or on a simple type with only _content slot if it contains neither attributes nor elements.

 * `xs:extension` consists of `base` and `xs:attributeGroup:[{ref}]` referencing the extension object